 Study aims and hypotheses

 This study aims to empirically investigate individuals’ voice preferences and consistency (between and within participants), as well as the perceptual grounds of these preferences across a varied but controlled stimulus set of contrasting vocalizations.
 Given the scarcity of previous empirical research on this subject, a part of this study is exploratory.
-We will nonetheless make (somewhat speculatory) predictions based on available theories from the fields of empirical aesthetics and music cognition (Table 1).
+We will nonetheless make (somewhat speculative) predictions based on available theories from the fields of empirical aesthetics and music cognition (Table 1).

 Table 1.
 Registered Report Design Planner